 - When Brussels sprouts are cooked, they deliver three times as much omega-3s.
 In 1/2 cup of cooked Brussels sprouts, you will find 135 mg of omega-3 fatty acids.

 - Brussels sprouts are can be served roasted, blanched, steamed, or stir-fried.

-- According to some studies, Algal oil is similar to seafood in its availability of both DHA and EPA5.
+- According to some studies, algal oil is similar to seafood in its availability of both DHA and EPA5.

-- A recent study also showed that those who were supplemented with a DHA algal oil compound showed an improvement in memory6.
+- A recent study also showed that those who supplemented with a DHA algal oil compound showed an improvement in memory6.